Jeiwan/uniswapv3-book/src/milestone_1/first-swap.md

 assertEq(amount1Delta, 42 ether, "invalid USDC in");
 ```

-Then, we need to ensure that tokens were actually transferred from the caller:
+Then, we need to ensure that tokens were transferred from the caller:
 ```solidity
 assertEq(
     token0.balanceOf(address(this)),